gvlproject/gvl-website-markdown/people.md

 </div>
 <div class="info">
 <h3>Igor Makunin</h3>
-Igor provides support for the public GVL server [galaxy-qld.genome.edu.au](http://galaxy-qld.genome.edu.au).
+Igor provides support for the public GVL server <a href="http://galaxy-qld.genome.edu.au">Galaxy-QLD</a>.
 He liaises with scientists, deals with user problems and does Galaxy training.
 </div>
 </div>